Chtanicala/Readme-Generator/README.md

 - [Questions](#Questions)

 ## Description
-- test
+- This application generates a Readme.md file for the user based on the users responses to a series of prompts.

 ## Installation
-- test
+- Install Node.js, and inquirer from npm.

 ## Usage
-- test
+- Run the cmd "node Generator.js" from the cmd line of a terminal.

 ## Contributing
-- test
+- Christian Tanicala

 ## Tests
-- test
+- N/A

 ## Questions
-- Contact username, test, on Github
+- Contact username, Chtanicala, on Github
-- Email test
+- Email christian.tanicala@gmail.com